Salk-Harnessing-Plants-Initiative/data-system/src/aws-lambda/box-update-greenhouse-csv/README.md

 # Box Update Greenhouse CSV
 When called with a `section_name`, goes and updates all Box environmental data CSVs corresponding to experiments which are currently connected to that `section_name`.
+Expected to be called if a relevant change to the `section_environment` in Postgres actually happened.

 `event` should be `{"section_name" :"thesectionnamehere"}`.